freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 The "Administrator" level is reserved for freeCodeCamp staff and Language Leads.

+### How are the articles built

+We are using a JAMStack app built with Ghost & 11ty & lots of love from the community.
+Ghost allows for easy management system and tool for drafting and send articles to our database.

+The database send the newly created articles to /news, which 11ty renders them to static HTML content.
+This process usually takes couple of hours.
+If you are interested in knowing more, check out the [/news repo](https://github.com/freeCodeCamp/news#build).

 ## How to mention the original author of a translated article

 The original author and the original article are linked automatically adding this code to the Code Injection -> head section in the Draft Settings on ghost.